-The table below provides certain highlights of the composition of our Board as of the Record Date.
+The tables below provide certain highlights of the composition of our Board as of the Record Date.
 Each of the categories listed in the below table has the meaning as it is used in Nasdaq Listing Rule 5605(f).
-Our is committed to having a diversified board, including diversity of thought, background and experience, and diversity of personal characteristics such as gender identity, race, ethnicity and sexual orientation.
+We are committed to having a diversified board, including diversity of thought, background and experience, and diversity of personal characteristics such as gender identity, race, ethnicity and sexual orientation.